tasesmuemils/100DaysOfCode/README.md

 # day 17 18.11.2017
 Finished 1/c chapter "How do I write a script for a webpage".
 Also, working little bit around Terminal basics.

+# day 18 19.11.2017
+Finished chapter 2.
+Basic JavaScript instructions.
+Created my first JS script, wuhuuu.
+I misspelled "length" and I thought, this cant brake me, so, I found that "bug".
+Also, I didnt download offered scripts for the book and I created my own CSS styling.
+Nothing much, but still using my HTML/CSS skills which I learned from previous book.